 Conditions Treated

-Osteopathy aims to improve many musculoskeletal conditions throughout the body - those affecting the bones, joints, tendons, ligaments and muscles.
+Osteopathy aims to improve many musculoskeletal conditions throughout the body - those affecting the bones, joints, tendons, ligaments and muscles, back pain and low back pain..
 Here are a few examples

 Low Back Pain